kristus123/game-engine/ideas/Dongmaster.md

 # 2nd Movie

-I guess this is where he gets roided.
+I guess this is where he gets 'roided.
-(maybe a scientist in the military help him with this? *not official lore*)
+(maybe a scientist in the military help him with this? *not official lore, can't remember what happened*)

 He has to go undercover, finding out what is happening.